 Athletes who participate in the Paralympic Games and WSPS Championships became eligible to earn the Distinguished International Shooter Badge in accordance with these regulations in 2013.
 Credit points earned in those Championships are listed in Table 6.
 Credit points earned in prior Championships may be awarded as follows:

-- a) Paralympic Games Results from 1992 and earlier Games will be evaluated by applying Rule 11.5.3 and Table 6 criteria on a case-by-case basis. - b) Results from WSPS World and Regional Championships and World Cups from 2012 and earlier will be evaluated by applying Rule 11.5.3 and Table 6 criteria on a case-by-case basis.
+b) Results from WSPS World and Regional Championships and World Cups from 2012 and earlier will be evaluated by applying Rule 11.5.3 and Table 6 criteria on a case-by-case basis.